WSU-kduncan/ceg3120-cth2242/Project0/git-guide.md

 - clone
   - Copies a repository into a new directory
     - The new repository can be cloned from a local or remote repository
-    - Remote repoistorys arecloned from protocols supported by Git such as ssh
+    - Remote repositories are cloned from protocols supported by Git such as ssh
     - A repository can also be partially cloned
   - `git clone git@github.com:WSU-stuff/mystuff.git`
 - add
   - Adds files to the index
-    - You must use this command to add and new or modified files to your index before commiting
+    - You must use this command to add and new or modified files to your index before committing
-    - Remote repoistorys are cloned from protocols supported by Git such as ssh
+    - Remote repoistories are cloned from protocols supported by Git such as SSH or HTTPS
     - A repository can also be partially cloned
     - Your file will not be added to the repository until you `commit` the change
   - `git add test.txt`